fortinet/aws-cloudformation-templates/LambdaAA-RouteFailover/6.0/README.md

 ![Example Diagram](./content/deploy7.png)

 8. On the Options page, you can scroll to the bottom and select Next.
 9. On the Review page, confirm that the stack name and parameters are correct.
 This is what the parameters look like in this example.
-Notice the parameter values for the FortiGate License Files.
+Notice the parameter values for the init S3 bucket, bucket region, and FortiGate License filenames.

 ![Example Diagram](./content/deploy8.png)